SidClaw

 POST /api/v1/tenant/integrations/:provider/test

-Sends a test notification to the specified provider (slack or telegram).
+Sends a test notification to the specified provider (slack, teams, or telegram).

 Security